Oatmeal pancakes without banana

 More recipes with oats you will love

 Fluffy, soft oatmeal pancakes without bananas are the perfect breakfast to start your day.
-Add some fresh fruit like Apple or blueberries to turn these healthy pancakes into a delicious breakfast.
+Add some fresh fruit like apples or blueberries to turn these healthy pancakes into a delicious breakfast.

 Ingredients